mattermost/docs/source/install/self-managed-changelog.md

 #### Post Forwarding
  - You can now easily share messages as permalinks and respective permalink previews via the new Post Forwarding feature.
 Simply select the new **Forward message** option from the **More** section of the message hover actions menu on a given message, choose a desired destination, and optionally add a comment for context.

-#### Pricing modal + Upgrade button for self-managed
+#### Pricing Modal and Upgrade Button
- - Added an "Upgrade" button for admins on the navigation bar.
+ - Added an "Upgrade" button for Admins on the navigation bar.
- - Added the ability for admins to quickly view different paid license options inside the product.
+ - Added the ability for Admins to quickly view different paid license options inside the product.

 #### Audit Log V2
  -